antimof/UxPlay/README.md

 with the AirPlay client, so this may not be the actual screen geometry that displays.

-8.The title on the GStreamer display window is now is the AirPlay server name (default "UxPlay", but can be changed with option **-n**), rather than the program name "uxplay" (note the difference in capitalization).
+8. The title on the GStreamer display window is now is the AirPlay server name (default "UxPlay", but can be changed with option **-n**), rather than the program name "uxplay" (note the difference in capitalization).
 (This works for X11 windows created by gstreamer videosinks ximagesink, xvimagesink, but not OpenGL windows created by glimagesink.)